garrandall/popular-music-data/tracks/my-sharona-the-knack.md

   ranking_list: Billboard Hot 100
   start_date: '1994-05-07'
 ---
-Ooh, my little pretty one, pretty one
+Oh my little pretty one, pretty one
 When you gonna give me some time, Sharona?
-Ooh, you make my motor run, my motor run
+Oh you make my motor run, my motor run
 Gun it coming off of the line, Sharona